John Paul Stevens: Tenure and age

-Stevens retired on June 29, 2010 as the third-longest-serving justice in the history of the Supreme Court with 34 years and six months of service and just three days short of tying the tenure of the second-longest serving justice in history, Stephen Johnson Field, who had retired on December 1, 1897.
+Stevens retired on June 29, 2010, as the third-longest-serving justice in the history of the Supreme Court with 34 years and six months of service and just three days short of tying the tenure of the second-longest serving justice in history, Stephen Johnson Field, who had retired on December 1, 1897.
 The longest-serving justice is Stevens's immediate predecessor, Justice William O. Douglas, who served 361/2 years and retired on November 12, 1975.
-He was the last veteran of the Burger Court to remain on the bench.
+He was the last sitting Supreme Court justice to serve on the Burger Court.

 Stevens was also the second-oldest justice, at age 90 years and two months at retirement, behind Oliver Wendell Holmes Jr. who retired at the age of 90 years and 10 months on January 12, 1932.
 On July 23, 2015, Stevens became the longest-lived retired justice, surpassing Stanley Forman Reed who died at age 95 years and 93 days on April 2, 1980.

 On June 26, 2015, Stevens attended the Court's announcement of the opinion in Obergefell v.
 Hodges, in which the Court ruled 5–4 that recognition of same-sex marriage is protected under the Constitution's Fourteenth Amendment.

 Political affiliation

 When he was appointed to the Supreme Court, Stevens was a registered Republican.
 In September 2007, he was a sitting Justice when he was asked if he still considered himself a Republican.
 Stevens replied, "That's the kind of issue I shouldn't comment on, either in private or in public."
+Stevens was generally considered to be one of the last-surviving Rockefeller Republicans.

 Abner Mikva, a close friend, said that as a judge, Stevens refused to discuss politics.
 "He was more particular about it than a lot of them," Mikva stated.

-In 2018, Stevens told a Boca Raton crowd that Brett Kavanaugh's performance during recent Senate hearings should disqualify him from the U.S. Supreme Court bench, citing the potential for political bias should he serve on the Supreme Court.
+In October 2018, Stevens said that Brett Kavanaugh's performance during his confirmation hearings should disqualify him from serving on the Supreme Court, citing the potential for political bias.
 Kavanaugh was nominated by Republican president Donald Trump.

-Stevens was generally considered to be one of the last-surviving Rockefeller Republicans.

-Just months before his death, Stevens spoke out against President Donald Trump saying that "I am not a fan of President Trump" and when asked about Trump's effect on the country he stated "I don't think it's been favorable."
+Shortly before Stevens' death in 2019, he said he was "not a fan" of Donald Trump, and when asked about Trump's effect on the country, he stated "I don't think it's been favorable."